-Sara is a co-organiser for the Doing International Political Sociology (IPS) London PhD Seminar Series from 2023-2024.
+Sara was a PhD co-organiser for the Doing International Political Sociology (IPS) London PhD Seminar Series from 2023-2024.
 She also served as Deputy Editor of Millennium: Journal of International Studies, Vol 52.
-Her doctoral research is supported by the Arts and Humanities Research Council’s LAHP Doctoral Training Partnership.
+Her doctoral research is supported by the Arts and Humanities Research Council’s LAHP Doctoral Training Partnership

 Research topic